KoalaTai/medical-device-audit/src/prd.md

 ## Essential Features

-### 1. Comprehensive Assessment Questionnaire
+### 1. Comprehensive Assessment Questionnaire with Framework Filtering
-- **What it does**: 40 carefully crafted questions covering ISO 13485, 21 CFR 820, MDR (Medical Device Regulation), and ISO 14155 (Clinical Investigation) requirements
+- **What it does**: 40 carefully crafted questions covering ISO 13485, 21 CFR 820, MDR (Medical Device Regulation), and ISO 14155 (Clinical Investigation) requirements with the ability to focus on specific regulatory frameworks
-- **Why it matters**: Provides systematic evaluation of critical regulatory compliance areas across multiple international frameworks
+- **Why it matters**: Provides systematic evaluation of critical regulatory compliance areas across multiple international frameworks while allowing focused assessments for specific market requirements
-- **Success criteria**: Users can complete assessment smoothly with clear question context and regulatory framework identification
+- **Success criteria**: Users can select specific frameworks or complete comprehensive assessment, with filtered questions maintaining relevance and regulatory accuracy

 ### 2. Intelligent Scoring Engine
 - **What it does**: Calculates weighted readiness score (0-100) with critical failure logic and Red/Amber/Green status